ww44ss/ww44ss.github.io/_posts/blog/2016-11-15-Speed-debug.md

 ...
 {% endhighlight %}

-So how does yo debug this?
-Well we can simply sequence backward in the piped-chain to find out... (note that I have also commented out the first line, this is optional but sends the output to the terminal for easier examination)
+So how does `yo` help to debug this?
+Using yo we can simply sequence backward in the piped-chain to find the problem by commenting out each line... (note in this case I have also commented out the first line, this is an optional step, but as it sends the output to the terminal for easier examination, it's also a useful trick.)

 {% highlight r %}
 #matches <-